Brighton Peoples Theatre is developing a strategy for working with young people.

 We are exploring these in a variety of ways, to engage different stakeholders across the city.

-We are holding three meetings in partnership with Our Future City to get the input of drama teachers, youth theatre leaders, theatre-makers, other professionals working in theatre and young people over the next few weeks.
+We have held meetings in partnership with Our Future City to get the input of drama teachers, youth theatre leaders, theatre-makers, other professionals working in theatre and young people over the past few months.